opentraffic/reporter/README.md

   --src-key-regex SRC_KEY_REGEX
                         Bucket key regex for getting source data --src-valuer SRC_VALUER
-                        A lambda used to extract the uid, time, lat, lon and accuracy from a given message in the input --src-time-pattern SRC_TIME_PATTERN
+                        A lambda used to extract the uid, time, lat, lon, accuracy from a given message in the input --src-time-pattern SRC_TIME_PATTERN
                         A string used to extract epoch seconds from a time